 Reviewed by Patricia Simms-Reeve David Walliams never fails to strike an irresistible and funny chord with young children.
 His latest series of books, including The World’s Worst Parents, The World’s Worst Teachers and The World’s Worst Children, have sold millions of copies and establishes him as one of the most successful children’s writers of all

-Reviewed by Patricia Simms-Reeve In the very competitive educational resource field, the exciting news is that the English-based ‘Twinkl’ has arrived in Australia offering materials for primary school children.
+Reviewed by Patricia Simms-Reeve In the very competitive educational resource field, the exciting news is that the English-based ‘Twinkl’ has arrived in Australia offering materials that are Australian Curriculum-aligned.
 The initial impression is that it is an excellent tool for teachers.
-The fact that the first book in the programme is called The Suitcase of
+The fact that one of the first books in the Twinkl Originals collection is

 Reviewed by Gail McDonald Susannah Crispe is a Canberra based children’s book author and illustrator with a background in zoology.
 Susannah has previously partnered in writing and illustrating two children’s books but this one Under the Moonlight is written and illustrated by Susannah alone.
 The book is a delightful tale of Moose who is an

 Reviewed by Patricia Simms-Reeve Brilliant female detectives are not exclusive to the adult world of books and television.
 Penelope Snoop believes she has the skills to solve any mystery.
 Accompanied by her dog, Carlos, and both wearing their eye-catching pink hats, they both set out to find the missing smelly sock.
 Penelope’s imagination takes her

 Reviewed by Gerard Healy A charming tale for older children and adults about greed, kindness and community by American author Kelly Barnhill.
 The setting is a small rural town named Stone-in-the Glen, which could be almost anywhere and which used to be a lovely town (everyone said).
 The townsfolk are a typical cross-section of humanity.